BLUE HORIZON, BOOK 2

 Unsure, she pressed the glowing keypad just above her, “I’ll take it here.”

 Samantha activated her communications port, and in less than sixty seconds the scrolling data, triple encrypted across the Privateers Channel 13/666, played out the news that Master Tristan had been attacked in his home, and that his attacker had severed the alicorn that he had spent his life growing.

-Merlin appeared in her door to find her staring at the message, her face a blank mask of emotions he could not read.
+Merlin glanced up from Renny’s side at her gasp, but she continued staring at the message, her face a blank mask of emotions he could not read.
 Samantha sat motionless, consciously aware of a new emotion growing inside of her—one she had never experienced before.
-She stood up and darted for her lavatory, throwing her face over the sink and retching into it as her captain moved forward to comfort her.
+She stood up and darted for the nearest lavatory, throwing her face over the sink and retching into it as her captain moved forward to her side.

 In the endless expanse of cyberspace, the image of Lucas Sinclair rippled before Renny Thornton.

 “There is a presence that I cannot describe to you because little information has been made available to me.
 However, I have decoded some of the information and can tell you that this virus is the second step in a process that will cause many deaths.
-The first step was the virus released on Hestra.
-I cannot say for sure if this is the ultimate end of the person doing this, but here is how you stop it.
-I have placed in this sub-code all of the information necessary to inoculate computer systems against the virus as well as predict a few things that this person has planned, but even then I don’t know if I have the full picture.
-The Cold Fire virus is only one link in a very long chain.”
+The first step was the bio-virus released on Hestra.
+I cannot say for sure if this is the ultimate end of the person doing this, but here is how you stop the computer virus.
+I have placed in this sub-code all of the information necessary to inoculate controlling systems against the virus as well as predict a few things that this person has planned, but even then I don’t know if I have the full picture.
+This virus… this Cold Fire… is only one link in a very long chain.”

 Renny contemplated this new information, unsure if he should trust Lucas Sinclair.
 However, it seemed genuine, and a look back at the abyss helped prod him in the direction of faith.